Elma - a digital platform for sustainable development in the live music and other performing arts industry

 Elma is based on the UN Sustainable Development Goals (SDGs), which cover all aspects of sustainable development.

-The platform's information and educational materials describe and guide what the SDGs mean for the live music sector, and how to contribute to their realisation in one's own work and life.
+The platform's information and educational materials describe and guide what the SDGs mean for the live music and other performing arts sector, and how to contribute to their realisation in one's own work and life.

 Background and objectives